 It is a priority for each of California’s 58 County Offices of Education to provide services to the state’s local school districts.
 Yet the Lake County Office of Education also provides services to those who have graduated out of the K-12 grade education system, and to the members of our Lake County community.

 Career Tech Education (CTE) Adult Training in Certified Nursing Assistant and Medical Assistant programs is available for high school graduates or those who passed the GED, who wish to purse this postsecondary education and career.

-The Lake County Office of Education strongly supports workforce development.
-Our Teach Lake County program is a multi-faceted program designed support teacher credentialing.
+The Lake County Office of Education strongly supports workforce development in Lake County.
+Our Teach Lake County program is a multi-faceted program designed to support teacher credentialing.
 We also offer workforce development through our Substitute Teachers program, for those who have received their bachelor’s degree or higher.

 Live Scan is available by appointment at our Lakeport office for those applying for paid or volunteer positions that require fingerprinting.

 Lake County boasts one of only 32 Observatories in the state of California.
 What makes the Taylor Observatory and Norton Planetarium even more special is that they are located under the dark skies of Lake County, which provides spectacular views of the stars and planets.